 ☞ CodeKit A fantastic tool to test websites on a local server across multiple devices.
 You don’t use it to write code but to compile, streamline, optimise everything from code files to images when you build your website or application.

-There are so many other options out there.
 With so many to choose from, this article will help you narrow down your choices: The Best Text Editors Compared — A review of some of the most popular text editors.
 See also What is the best text editor for programming?

 → Introduction to HTML Mozilla’s introduction to HTML